prisma/prisma/docs/core/connectors/mysql.md

 See the [official documentation](https://dev.mysql.com/doc/refman/8.0/en/connecting-using-uri-or-key-value-pairs.html) for details.

-The Rust implementation for MySQL accepts connection strings, but it does not seem to follow the official [MySQL standard](https://dev.mysql.com/doc/refman/8.0/en/connecting-using-uri-or-key-value-pairs.html#connection-parameters).
-Basic connection strings should just work though for Prisma.

 ### Configuration options

 - `host`: The IP address/domain of your database server, e.g. `localhost`.